litchipi/Petridish/README.md

 - GenalgoMethod
 - MutationProcess (Work in progress)
 - BreedingMethod (Work in progress)
-- LabMapAssistant (Work in progress) *(tool to assist lab map creation)*
+- LabMapFormat *(Used to assist LabMap creation)*

 ## Implemented Optimisation methods
 - **Darwin** (Mix of technics, including CMA on elites and natural selection.
 Custom made for experiments)
+- **RandOpti** (Get random genomes each generation, used for noise in LabMap)

 ## Implemented BboB functions
 On the code of `example/benchmarking/`, you can test the optimisation efficiency using Black-Box Optimisation Benchmark functions (BBOB).
 The following functions are implemented:
 - [Spheric function](http://benchmarkfcns.xyz/benchmarkfcns/spherefcn.html)
 - [Xin-She Yang 1 function](http://benchmarkfcns.xyz/benchmarkfcns/xinsheyangn1fcn.html)